alouchar/PhytoCytoTraits/README.md

 The version 1.0 of the PhytoCytoTraits application needs a recent version of R (version 4.3.x or upper).
 It is not available on the CRAN website.

-The R-packages needed by PhytoCytoTraits application are: cluster, CytoDx, dbscan, dplyr, DT, flowcore, gdata, ggExtra, ggplot2, markdown, plotly, shiny, shinyalert, shinycssloaders, shinydashboard, shinyFiles, shinyjs, shinyWidgets and, V8.
+The R-packages needed by PhytoCytoTraits application are: cluster, CytoDx, dbscan, dplyr, DT, flowcore, fpc, gdata, ggExtra, ggplot2, markdown, plotly, shiny, shinyalert, shinycssloaders, shinydashboard, shinyFiles, shinyjs, shinyWidgets and, V8.

 CytoDx package can be download using BiocManager package.